bmw-ece-ntust/nino-c-ran-installation/README.md

 ### Master Node Setup

-1. SSH into RHEL System
+1. SSH into node machine

 2. Git Clone this Repo and Check the script